AI for Students: Study Smarter, Not Harder

 TL;DR

-How AI can help students
+How AI can help you study

 Popular AI tools for students